Washington DC BAH Rates 2023

 A useful tool for calculating the cost of living in Washington D.C., based on your current salary, is available at daveramsey.com.

-Understanding the Washington, D.C. housing area is important when making decisions about where to live.
-According to rentcafe.com, the average rent in Washington D.C. is $2,090.
+Understanding the Washington, D.C., housing area is important when making decisions about where to live.
+According to rentcafe.com, the average rent in Washington, D.C. is $2,261.
 The most affordable neighborhoods include:

-The average sale price of a home in Washington, D.C. is $705,000, according to realtor.com.
+The average sale price of a home in Washington, D.C., is $705,000, with a price per sq. foot of $552, according to realtor.com.
 The supply and demand of homes are about the same.
-According to Curbed Washington DC, both employment opportunities and cost of living in Washington, D.C. are high – and climbing each year.
+According to Curbed Washington DC, employment opportunities and the cost of living in Washington, D.C. are high – and climbing each year.

 To learn more about VA Loan Program benefits, use the free Eligibility Calculator from CollegeRecon.